-In November 2014, photography took on a new meaning for me when my father passed away from cancer.
-It became my escape and my therapy.
-At the same time, through orally telling my father's story, I saw the power of storytelling and the difference it can make in so many lives.
+In 2014, photography took on a new meaning for me when my dad passed away from cancer.
+It became my own form of therapy.
+At the same time, through sharing my father's story, I saw the power of storytelling and the difference it can make in so many lives.

 That was when everything *clicked* for me (I'm sorry, I had to).

 I went on to study photojournalism from UNC-Chapel Hill and was hired at the Minneapolis Star Tribune shortly after graduating.
 After spending two years in Duluth, I now live and work in Minneapolis.

 I have a special interest in long form storytelling and love working with medium format film.